Time series forecasting of multiphase microstructure evolution using deep learning

-The structure of the rest of the article is as follows.
+The paper is organized as follows.
 In Sec.~\ref{sec_pf}, we discuss the phase-field models for microstructure evolution.
 In Sec.~\ref{sec_ml_methods}, we briefly describe the components of the deep model employed for phase-field predictions.
-In Sec.~\ref{sec_results}, we present the phase-field results as the true microstructures and compare them with the deep model predictions to illustrate the performance of our surrogate model.
-In Sec.~\ref{sec_summary}, we summarize and present a detailed outlook of the present study.
+In Sec.~\ref{sec_results}, we present the phase-field results as the true microstructures and compare them with deep model predictions to illustrate the performance of our surrogate model.
+We discuss the future potential enhancements of deep learning approaches as a microstructure evolution emulator in Sec.~\ref{sec_discussion}.
+We summarize and conclude in Sec.~\ref{sec_summary}.